Ze81124ro/std_vector/README.md

-I'm a C++ beginner and I want to implement std::vector myself, and it haven't a allocator yet.
+I'm a C++ beginner and I want to implement std::vector myself, but it haven't a allocator yet.